wisniewskikr/spring-boot-thymeleaf/README.md

 This is example project of usage Spring Boot + Thymeleaf.
 This project displays 'Hello World' message for user.
 User name is stored as system property.

+Example of multi security: BASIC and FORM authentication.

 USAGE